Design Challenges for a Multi-Perspective Search Engine: Design Challenges

-We start by speculating and discussing the needs of users when issuing controversial and debate-worthy queries to a search engine. \citet{rieger2009search} introduces three key factors in building a task-specific search engine that caters to user's information needs.
+We start by discussing the needs of users when issuing controversial and debate-worthy queries to a search engine. \citet{rieger2009search} introduces three key factors in building a task-specific search engine that caters to user's information needs.
 We introduce each factor below, and discuss the connections and implications to the case of controversial, debate-worthy user queries.

-\textit{Satisfaction} refers to overall success of the retrieved results in providing help to the user's specific search intent.
+\textit{Satisfaction} refers to overall success of the retrieved results in providing help to the user's specific search need.
 Here there are two levels of user satisfaction to consider.
 The first dimension is whether the retrieved results \emph{contain} the answer that user needs.
 The second more challenging yet crucial dimension is whether search engine is able to highlight and display the answer \cite{metzler2021rethinking}.
-In the context controversial queries, identifying direct answers from retrieved documents seems essential, as it will greatly reduce the amount of readings user need to do before deriving the answer.
-However, automating the process comes with technical challenges, and such automation often ties closely with concerns of model biases, as well will further discuss in $\S$~\ref{sec:discussion}.
+In the context of controversial queries, identifying direct answers from retrieved documents seems essential, as it will greatly reduce the amount of readings user need to do before deriving the answer.
+However, automating the process comes with technical challenges, and such automation often ties closely with concerns of model biases, as we will further discuss in $\S$~\ref{sec:discussion}.

-\textit{Search Intent} refers to the type and format of answers user wishes to see when issuing a query.
+\textit{Search Intent} refers to the category of webpages or answers that a user is interested to see when issuing a query.
 In the case of controversial queries, as users typically do not know a priori the potential aspects or perspectives that could lead to the answer in their context, organizing and highlighting a \emph{comprehensive} set of results with \emph{diverse} perspectives in a parallel fashion becomes important in this case \cite{chen2019perspectroscope}.

 \textit{Trust} is originally defined by \citet{pan2007google} as users' trust in a search engine's capability of retrieving relevant results to the query.
 However, as concerns over the veracity of web information grow \cite{thorne2018fever}, user trust revolves more closely around the trustworthiness of the sources and content \cite{pasternack2013latent}.
 For controversial queries, as multiple perspectives exist for every issue, whether each perspective is corroborated by evidence from trustworthy sources becomes the key to ensure user trust \cite{chen-etal-2019-seeing}.